auriq/ESSDBConnect/mysql/README.md

 # Essentia Category & MySQL Integration Sample

-This sample illustrates how essentia connects to MySQL database with using Logstash and its jdbc driver.
+This sample illustrates how essentia connects to a MySQL database using Logstash and its jdbc driver.

 ## Required environment